Thinus01/Hello-react-front-end/README.md

 # Rails Blog <a name="about-project"></a>
-> Resort booking is a full-stack webapp which allows a user to manage their bookings.
+> Hello react/rails is the entry to creating a project that use rails as a back end and react as a front end.
 This is the front-end part of the project, if you want to see the back-end part, you can click [here](https://github.com/Thinus01/Resort_Booking_Back-end)

 ## 🛠 Built With <a name="built-with"></a>
 ### Tech Stack <a name="tech-stack"></a>